newresu/fit-tnt/README.md

   - $ \large\frac{\mathrm{rows}}{\mathrm{cols}} \geq 1$.
   - columns $\geq 10$.
 But it's good to try in any case.

-- Accuracy: in general, this method is not as accurate as QR or PseudoInverse.
-But for many practical uses the speed-up may be more relevant.
+- Accuracy: not as accurate as QR or PseudoInverse.
+It fits better to normalized data.
+In many cases though, the speed-up is more relevant.
 [See comparison](#comparison-tnt-vs-pseudo-inverse).

 _For calculations with non-zero intercept_, remember to push a $1$ to each row.
 The coefficient will be the last item in **XBest**.